RichardJActon/xenothesis/content/episode/39_Xenogenesis_Adulthood-Rites_PHOENIX_ch16-17.md

 00:25:56 - Chapter 17 predictions\
 00:27:36 - A new member of the leave the tentacles alone Neci club\
 00:27:50 - New members of the remove the tentacles club\
-00:28:46 - "give in to alien inpulses"\
+00:28:46 - "give in to alien impulses" \
-00:29:10 - Neci pushes Yori, and Yori say's she's out.\
+00:29:10 - Neci pushes Yori, and Yori says shes's out.\
-00:20:10 - Neci cuts people off, and pressurese people to help.\
+00:20:10 - Neci cuts people off, and pressures people to help.\
 00:31:28 - Don't use alcoholic drinks as an anaesthetic or antiseptic\
 00:35:30 - Amma and shkahat Leave, and Akin must remain\
 00:38:30 - Human Akjai?\